ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely before 4am, then showers and thunderstorms likely between 4am and 5am, then a chance of showers
+         <h3>Overnight</h3>Showers and thunderstorms likely before 4am, then showers and thunderstorms likely between 4am and 5am, then a chance of showers
          and thunderstorms.
-Some of the storms could be severe and produce heavy rain.
+Some of the storms could produce heavy rain.
 Mostly cloudy, with a low around 71.
-South southwest wind around 6 mph.
+South southwest wind
+         3 to 7 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">